In this article

 • Gift cards to specific vendors

-• Discounts on everyday purchases (like at grocery stores, gas stations, or supermarkets)
+• Discounts on everyday purchases, like gas or groceries

 • Charitable donations

-The way you gain these points or miles depends on the specific policies of the reward program, and each reward program usually comes with bonus rewards for certain types of spending.
+The way you accrue points or miles depends on the specific policies of the reward program, and each reward program usually comes with bonus rewards for spending in certain categories.
 For example, a business travel credit card might offer 3x miles on travel-related expenses and only 1x miles on every other type of purchase.
-Another card might offer 2x points on software and 1x points on everything else.
+Another card might offer 2x points on software purchases and 1x points on everything else.

 Credit card points and miles vs. cashback

-Also, some programs let you transfer points to other programs, which can change their value.
-Some programs even have a tiered value system, where the value of points increases as more are accumulated.
+Credit card points are usually worth one cent each.
+But it can vary, depending on both the credit card and what you spend the points on.
+Some reward systems let you transfer points to other programs, which can change their value.
+Some programs even have a tiered value system, where the value of points increases as you accumulate more.

 With cashback credit cards, the dollar calculation is simple.
 The percentage of cashback specified by the card is the exact percentage of your purchases you earn back as a reward.